 - (a) It shall be the responsibility of each Contractor to ensure safe working conditions and employee compliance with any safety rules contained herein or established by the District, the CBA Administrator, or the Contractor.
 It is understood that employees have an individual obligation to use diligent care to perform their work in a safe manner and to protect themselves and the property of the Contractor and the District. - (b) Employees shall be bound by the safety, security, and visitor rules established by the Contractor and construction manager, the CBA Administrator, and the District.
 These rules will be published and posted.
 An employee's failure to satisfy his/her obligations under this section will subject himself/herself to discipline, up to and including discharge.
 The Parties may establish and implement reasonable substance-abuse testing procedures and regulations, which may include pre-hire, reasonable cause, and random and post-accident testing, to the extent permitted by law.
-Should the CBA Administrator approve an established program to which the Unions are currently a party, such program may become the Project-wide substance abuse testing procedure abuse testing procedure abuse testing procedure as are contained in the CBA Administrator, such substance abuse testing procedures as are contained in the Schedule A's shall be applicable to work on the Project, pursuant to their terms.
+Should the CBA Administrator approve an established program to which the Unions are currently a party, such program may become the Project-wide substance abuse testing program, after consultation with the Unions.
+Until there is such a Project- wide substance abuse testing procedure negotiated or otherwise adopted by the CBA Administrator, such substance abuse testing procedures as are contained in the Schedule A's shall be applicable to work on the Project, pursuant to their terms.